 Freshwater Pearls are Unique and Affordable

-Although it is the most common type of pearl produced today, most freshwater pearl information may be little known to the general public.
-Their unique shapes and wide variety of colors combined with their attractive prices and charming character, have made them a favorite amongst jewelry designers, shoppers, and pearl connoisseurs alike.
-While they characteristically range in shape from very baroque to nearly round, the freshwater pearls we sell at Pearl Paradise are as round as they come, nearly indistinguishable from akoya in their shape.
+Although freshwater pearls are the most commonly produced pearls, their unique shapes and wide range of colors combined with their attractive prices and charming character, have made them a favorite among jewelry designers, shoppers and pearl connoisseurs alike.
+While they characteristically range in shape from very baroque to near-round, the fine freshwater pearls we offer at Pearl Paradise are the roundest grown today -nearly indistinguishable from akoya in their shape.
 Our trademark Freshadama line of freshwater pearl jewelry is guaranteed to be the best in the world.

 How they compare to other types of pearls...

 Best known for their whimsical shapes and wide variety of sizes and colors, the character of a freshwater pearl is found in its distinctive surface texture and the warmth of its luster.
 The nacre of a high-quality freshwater pearl does not typically have the glossy, metallic finish found in akoya pearls, and they are evaluated on separate quality scales.

 One interesting piece of freshwater pearl trivia: a single freshwater pearl mussel is capable of producing up to 50 pearls at a time (although current production limits each shell to 24-32 pearls).

 Because they offer a wider diversity of colors, shapes, and sizes than any other type of pearl, freshwater pearls are often used in fanciful designer jewelry.
 In addition to the traditional white body color, these pearls come in a rainbow of natural pastel colors such as lavender, pink, and every shade in between.
 Most freshwater pearl information notes their varied shapes, including potato-shaped and stick pearls, rice-shaped and button pearls, coin-shaped and drop pearls, off-round and round pearls.